 Various levels of planning will be needed based on your desired theme and personalization efforts.
 Here are a few things that need to be accounted for before the Celebration of Life to ensure the exciting event goes smoothly.

 Even if your Celebration of Life does not hold religious significance, you’ll need a ceremony officiant to lead the event, introduce speakers and be responsible for running the ceremony.

 Decide on a few speakers beforehand.
-Have family or friends who wish to speak prepare before the event—having an open mic often becomes too chaotic.
+Have a other family members, out of town relatives or closest caring friends pay tribute to the dearly loved who wish to speak prepare before the event—having an open mic often becomes too chaotic.